 It is unusual for the temperature outside to reach that high.
 But places like the inside of your vehicle, especially the trunk, have the potential to.

 Extreme Temperatures and Humidity Are A Big Problem

 On the other hand, freezing temperatures may not cause a loss of powder in your cartridge, however there’s a large possibility that it will change the ballistic performance of your bullets.
 Similar to when ammo is exposed to extreme heat, this can affect the accuracy of the shots fired, especially with long-range rifle ammo.

 It is recommended that you store your ammunition in ammo cans and ammo containers as this will also help prevent your ammunition from being exposed to extreme temperatures.

 Store Supply in Ammo Can or Container

-If keeping it in it’s original can or container isn’t an option you can purchase an ammo container in order to keep your ammunition safe, secure, and unexposed.
+However, keeping it in it’s original container isn’t always an option.
+Instead you can purchase an ammo container to keep your cartridges safe and unexposed.

 Prevent Ammo Exposure to Humidity & Moisture

 Did you know that humidity is the worst possible thing of your ammunition?
 Preventing humidity and storing your ammo in a dry area is the most important step in preserving your ammo for the long term.

 Cartridges, especially those with brass casing, that are repeatedly exposed to moisture and high humidity have a high chance of becoming corroded; it can rust the case, deteriorate the primer, and ruin the powder.